syntevo/docs/src/SmartGit/Manual/Installation/Company-wide-installation.md

 The file names listed for this VM option must contain the target files (like `preferences.yml` or `tools.yml`).
 For each of these files, SmartGit will check the `default` directory:

-* for `.yml` files, if there exists a corresponding `.yml.patch` (for example `preferences.yml.patch`), the target file will be _patched_ with the contents of the default file
+- for `.yml` files, if there exists a corresponding `.yml.patch` (for example `preferences.yml.patch`), the target file will be _patched_ with the contents of the default file
-* otherwise, if there exists a corresponding file (for example `preferences.yml`), the target file will be _replaced_
+- otherwise, if there exists a corresponding file (for example `preferences.yml`), the target file will be _replaced_

-#### Patching of YML files
+### Patching of YML Files

 Patching of `.yml` files works according to the following rules:

-* new keys from the default-file will be added
+- new keys from the default-file will be added
-* existing keys will be replaced by the value from the default-file
+- existing keys will be replaced by the value from the default-file
-* keys prefixed by `-` in the default-file will be removed.
+- keys prefixed by `-` in the default-file will be removed.
 You can combine `-` with new values to clear an entire section and then only re-add the specified defaults
-* For lists, the default items will be added first and user items are only kept if they are not equal to a default item.
+- For lists, the default items will be added first and user items are only kept if they are not equal to a default item.
   List items that should be removed, need to have a key-value pair of `__merge__: delete`.

-#### Example
+### Example

 > The **Tools** may be managed by the administrator and updated from time to time.
 > Users should receive these updates regardless whether their SmartGit is already set up or not.
-> To enfore a set of tools, prepare your `default/tools.yml` and add following line to `smartgit.vmoptions`:
+> To enforce a set of tools, prepare your `default/tools.yml` and add following line to `smartgit.vmoptions`:
 > ```
 > -Dsmartgit.startup.settingsToReplaceFromDefaults=tools.yml
 > ```

-#### Example
+### Example

 > To allow users to modify already pushed history and (re-)configure the Git executable path but otherwise keep their existing configuration intact, add following line to `smartgit.vmoptions`:
 > ```